 Essentially Zwift is on online virtual world, a cycling game where your legs are the controller.
-It is fantastic tool to complete your training and one that I have found very useful to help those hours pass by.
+It's fantastic tool to complete your training and one that I have found very useful to help those hours pass by.
 You set up an indoor trainer and sensors and then depending on how hard you push is how fast your avatar will move.

-Zwift has a selection of course to ride.
+Zwift has a selection of courses to ride.
 A fictional world called Watopia which contains a replica of one of the most famous climbs in cycling, Alpe d'Huez.
 Then there is a choice of real life locations such as London, New York and a few others that change based on a calendar.

 Within these course you have a few options.

 - Explore - You can ride around and explore at your own pace and choose how hard you want to push during your session.

 - Group ride - You can join a group ride where there can be hundreds of riders riding alongside you on a planned route.
 This option has a group leader who will type instructions as you ride like pace and any sprints to open up the legs a bit.

 - Race - Races are split by ability A, B, C and D. A being the strongest and D being for beginners.
 They will have various courses and lengths for you to test out your fitness.

 - Group workouts - These are like the groups ride but are directed more towards structural intervals to get you moving.

 - Solo Workout - These are structured intervals that you can complete on your own if you don't have time to join a group ride.
 There are lots to choose from on the startup screen.